GitMirroring/gnuboot/site/faq.md

 Implements an instruction set.
 See description.
 Here we mean microcode built in to the CPU.
-We are not talking about the updates supplied by the boot firmware (libreboot does not include microcode updates, and only supports systems that will work without it) Microcode can be very powerful.
+We are not talking about the updates supplied by the boot firmware (GNU Boot does not include microcode updates, and only supports systems that will work without it) Microcode can be very powerful.
 No proof that it's malicious, but it could theoretically